rstdoc/rstdoc/doc/_dcx_api.rst

 - generates the files as defined in the ``gen`` file (see example in dcx.py)
 - generates ``_links_xxx.rst`` for xxx = {sphinx latex html pdf docx odt}
 - generates ``.tags`` with jumps to reST targets

-If dcx.verbose is set to True the indexed files are printed.

 .. _`dcx.main`: